 Though she loved being pregnant, she was devastated by the news.
 She thought she was done with biological children of her own and she wasn’t ready to be a mom once again.
 She felt sad for the couple that put their faith in her to give them a baby.

-During her pregnancy, the owner of Surrogate Solutions, Gayle East, checked in on her constantly.
+During her pregnancy, the owner of Surrogate Solutions, Gayle Garrett, checked in on her constantly.
 It wasn’t a check-in to see when she would be ready to carry a surrogate pregnancy; it was a check in out of genuine concern.
 Gayle made such an impression on Melissa.
 In October of 2013, Melissa’s third and final biological child, Hannah was born.
 She had a happy and healthy baby girl.